gbossi/BitcoinClusterAggregator/README.md

 ## Abstract

 The aim of the project is to parse and analyze the bitcoin block-chain in order to retrieve useful information about the transaction between known wallets, using a distributed approach.
-In this project inpit and output data are stored inside Hadoop Filsystem (hdfs) and the algorithms computation is managed by the Spark cluster computing system.
+In this project inpit and output data are stored inside Hadoop Filesystem (hdfs) and the algorithms computation is managed by the Spark cluster computing system.

 ## Approach